Library: Policy

 (ii) The worker does not count the income displayed in the BENDEX record with the "AD" in payment status code Field B20.
 The AD means adjusted for dual entitlement and the person does not receive income under this BENDEX record.

-(B) The benefit issuance process used by the SSA may cause a $1 or $2 difference in the actual payment made to a person who receives combined benefits.
+(B) The benefit issuance process the Social Security Administration (SSA) uses may cause a $1 or $2 difference in the actual payment made to a person who receives combined benefits.

 (C) When the person receives benefits under both Social Security claim numbers, each BENDEX record displays a CP in the payment status code Field B20.
 The worker adds the whole dollar figures in Field B20 together and drops the cents to arrive at the person's Social Security benefit.
 For example, when one record shows $202.51 and the other shows $361.23, the worker adds $202 to $361 to arrive at the person's countable income of $563.